PaulsAgileIndex/stock-price-feeder/README.md

 ## Feedback

-Please feel free to ask me any question or to give me some feedback on it.
+Please feel free to ask me any question or to give me some feedback.

 ## Work Assignment